Centerpin Fishing Gear: A Guide Recommended List

 I use a lot of weight when Centerpin fishing.
 I use something called a shot line, which is a slightly thicker piece of line that is meant to help my split shots, the shot line goes between my mainline and lower leader.

-The best-split shots for Centerpin fishing are the Sure Shots in size BB and AB, or the Blackbird split shots in size BB-1 and BB-2.
+The best-split shots for Centerpin fishing are the Sure Shots in sizes BB and AB, or the Blackbird split shots in size BB-1 and BB-2.

 The Best Hooks For Centerpin Fishing

-Hooks are a very important part of your Centerpin fishing gear.
+Hooks are a very important.
 Not all bait hooks are good and you should be picky about your hooks because if you think about it, the hook is the only thing that is keeping that fish connected.

 You should have these hooks with you when Centerpin fishing:

 - Raven Wide Gape Specimen Hook in sizes 4, 6, 8, and 10 – My favorite all-purpose hook.
-I use the size 8 and size 10 the most.
+I use the size eight and size ten the most.

-- Raven Sedge Hooks in sizes 6, 8, 10 – Good hook for a stealthy presentation.
-I use size 8 and 10 for most steelhead fishing
+- Raven Sedge Hooks in sizes 6, 8, and 10 – These are good hooks for a stealthy presentation.
+I use sizes 8 and 10 for most steelhead fishing.

 - Gamakatsu Octopus hook: Sized 6 to 10